Best Japanese Restaurants in Melbourne for Sushi & Sake

 Warabi

 Warabi is a modern Omakase Japanese restaurant seating a mere 37 diners each night.
-The evolving fourteen-course menu explores rotating sashimi and nigiri dishes, with ingredients including tuna, flounder, prawn, and kingfish.
-Watch in awe as each nigiri and other types of Japanese dishes are made in front of you and delicately placed right on front of you.
+The evolving 13 or 14-course menu explores rotating sashimi and nigiri dishes, with ingredients including tuna, flounder, prawn, and kingfish.
+Watch in awe as each nigiri and other types of Japanese dishes are made fresh and delicately placed right in front of you.

 Expect a contemporary food offering, delicious sake, and a full theatrical experience as you watch the chefs work their magic.